too1e/athens-events-chatbot/README.md

 - **Event Information**: Get details on local events, including dates, times, and locations.
 - **Concert Listings**: Discover upcoming concerts and performances in the Athens area.
-- **Deal Updates**: Find information about local deals and promotions.
+- **Date Planning**: Automatically plan dates and other outings in Athens.

 ## Requirements